 Skip to main content

-Luciferase Plasmid Guide
+Luciferase Plasmid Collection

-Luciferase is the enzyme responsible for the bioluminescence found in a diverse number of organisms, ranging from bacteria to aquatic animals to insects.
+Luciferase is the enzyme responsible for bioluminescence found in a variety of organisms, ranging from bacteria to aquatic animals to insects.
 Luciferase catalyzes the oxidation of a substrate, leading to the emission of photons.
-The robust signal, sensitivity, wide dynamic range, and resistance to photobleaching has made luciferase a common choice in assays ranging from use as a reporter gene in vitro and in vivo to use in biosensors.
+Its robust signal, sensitivity, wide dynamic range, and resistance to photobleaching have made luciferase a popular tool for scientists.
+Regulatory elements such as promoters, enhancers and untranslated regions, or shRNA or CRISPR target sites can be inserted into a luciferase-containing plasmid and the effects on gene expression can be measured by the luminescence output.

 Empty Backbones

-This table is a collection of empty backbone plasmids into which you can clone your regulatory element or gene of interest into to create a luciferase reporter.
+Browse or search for popular empty backbone plasmids into which you can clone your regulatory element or gene of interest into to create a luciferase reporter.
 Unless otherwise noted, these plasmids are meant for expression in mammalian systems.

 ID Plasmid Luciferase Type(s) Description PI